-Latex is another material that comes highly recommended for heavyweight sleepers with chronic back pain.
-In comparison to memory foam, latex has an upper hand due to its fast response, general coolness and durability.
+Latex is another highly recommended material for heavyweight sleepers with chronic back pain.
+Latex has the upper hand compared to memory foam due to its fast response, general coolness and durability.

-What’s more, about 33% of Canadians who’ve had back issues have opted for latex mattresses.
-They claim that latex mattresses have provided them with pressure relief by distributing their weight throughout the mattresses.
+Moreover, about 33% of Canadians who’ve had back issues have opted for latex mattresses.
+They claim that latex mattresses have provided pressure relief by distributing their weight throughout the mattresses.

 The only thing that puts most people off is that it’s on the pricier side compared to memory foam beds.

-Mattress companies have developed special orthopedic mattresses that take advantage of a combination of materials like pocket springs, memory foam, open coil, gel foam, latex, and natural filing to offer full-body support and alleviate body pain as you sleep.
+Mattress companies have developed special orthopedic mattresses that utilize pocket springs, memory foam, open coil, gel foam, latex, and natural filing to offer full-body support and alleviate body pain as you sleep.

-In regards to pressure relief, the mattress is fitted with hundreds or thousands of individually wrapped coils to help distribute body weight evenly across the mattress.
-Better yet, its insprings combined with firmer foam or latex contours the shape of your body to promote a natural spinal alignment and a healthy posture.
+Regarding pressure relief, the mattress is fitted with hundreds or thousands of individually wrapped coils to help distribute body weight evenly across the mattress.
+Better yet, its insprings combined with firmer foam or latex contour the shape of your body to promote a natural spinal alignment and a healthy posture.

 Then again, the general rule to consider when buying a hybrid mattress with inner springs is to ensure that you pick one with 1000- 2000 innerspring.
-However, if you weigh more than 300lbs the innerspring should be more than 2000 so that they can offer more sturdy support and pain relief without giving in to your weight.
+However, if you weigh more than 300 lbs, the innerspring should be more than 2000 to offer more sturdy support and pain relief without giving in to your weight.

 Things To Consider When Choosing The Best Mattress For Back Pain in Canada

 Mattress firmness refers to the first feeling you get when you lay down on a mattress(in simpler terms, the hardness or softness of a mattress).
-Keep in mind that mattress firmness plays a big role in alleviating or relieving back pain; choosing a mattress with the wrong firmness is the same as signing up for mornings filled with unlimited back pain.
+Remember that mattress firmness plays a significant role in alleviating or relieving back pain; choosing a mattress with the wrong firmness is the same as signing up for mornings filled with unlimited back pain.

 Extra soft 1-2

-Sorry to burst your bubble, but an extra soft mattress is probably one of the worst purchases you can make if you suffer from upper back pain.
+Sorry to burst your bubble.
+An extra soft mattress is probably one of the worst purchases you can make if you suffer from upper back pain.
 This is because its sinkage can be compared to that of a hammock.
-Therefore, it offers close to zero back support ultimately throwing off your spinal alignment.
+Therefore, it offers close to zero back support, ultimately throwing off your spinal alignment.
 Even worse, long-term use will lead to a damaged spinal cord.

-This is a good option if you’re a side sleeper or purchasing it for your kids or teenagers who weigh below 130lbs and sleep on their sides.
-For starters, it cradles the shape of the body to relieve pressure points and aligns the spine; relieving and preventing back pain.
+This is a good option if you’re a side sleeper or purchasing it for your kids or teenagers who weigh below 130 lbs and sleep on their sides.
+For starters, it cradles the body’s shape to relieve pressure points and aligns the spine, relieving and preventing back pain.
 Best of all, it also cushions your hips, shoulders, and neck so you won’t wake up feeling sore.

-If that doesn’t sell it, a scientific study was conducted using 300 test subjects with lower back pain.
-Half of the number used medium-firm mattresses while the other half used firm mattresses.
-Surprisingly, the subjects using medium-firm mattresses experienced the least amount of discomfort and back pain.
+If that doesn’t sell it, a scientific study was conducted using 300 test subjects with lower back pain—half of the number used medium-firm mattresses, while the other half used firm mattresses.
+Surprisingly, the subjects using medium-firm mattresses experienced the slightest discomfort and back pain.

-Moreover, medium-firm mattresses appeal to 80 percent of the Canadian population since they provide comfort and support regardless of whether you’re a stomach, side back, or combined sleeper.
+Moreover, medium-firm mattresses appeal to 80 percent of Canadians since they provide comfort and support regardless of whether you’re a stomach, side back, or combined sleeper.

 Hard/ Firm 7-8